 Home Envirosearch – A report on detailed flood, subsidence and land contamination history for each UK neighbourhood.

 Holding Deposit- A holding deposit is intended to reserve a rental property.
 The landlord/agent does this by taking the property off the market, though new enquiries should still be recorded.
-If the letting goes through, the holding deposit should be credited to the main deposit or to rent.
-If the letting does not go ahead, through the fault of the prospective tenant, then it's usual for the deposit or part of the deposit to be retained in compensation for lost time - this belongs to the landlord.
-In this respect it's important not to take too much as a holding deposit - one week's rent is usually about right and should compensate fairly if retained.
+If the letting goes through, the holding deposit can be credited to the main deposit or the rent or retuned depending of office process.
+If the letting does not go ahead, through the fault of the prospective tenant, then it’s usual for the deposit or part of the deposit to be retained in compensation for lost time – this belongs to the landlord.
+In this respect it’s important not to take too much as a holding deposit – no more than one week’s rent is usually about right and should compensate fairly if retained.
 If the letting does not go ahead through the fault of the landlord / agent then the deposit should be refunded.
 In all cases there should be a written Holding Deposit Agreement / Receipt which makes it very clear what will happen to the deposit in these eventualities and when the deposit should be returned or retained.
 It is important to remember that paying a holding deposit is in no way legally binding on either party

 IFA – Independent Financial Advisor.

 IDD / Initial Disclosure Document – This is a document designed to assist you in comparing the services provided and the fees and charges made by lenders and intermediaries.